openfaas/ofc-bootstrap/USER_GUIDE.md

 k3d create --server-arg "--no-deploy=traefik"
 ```

-> From Alex: If you're planning on using k3s with DigitalOcean, please stop and think why you are doing this instead of using the managed service called DOKS.
+> A note on DigitalOcean: if you're planning on using k3s with DigitalOcean, please stop and think why you are doing this instead of using the managed service called DOKS.
 DOKS is a free, managed control-plane and much less work for you, k3s on Droplets will be more expensive given that you have to run your own "master".

 ### Credentials and dependent systems